Sahil-R-Kale/Clash-Free/README.md

 ```
 python3 main_build.py
 ```
 6. Design your own schedule, validate on the go, save each day, and hit export for the class needed.
-The PDF will be generated in the outptuts folder on your local machine.
+The PDF will be generated in the outputs folder on your local machine.

 ## ClashFree Project Tour